Valderrama, Antique

 The area is home to the indigenous Iraynun-Bukidnon, speakers of a dialect of the Kiniray-a language, who have crafted the only rice terrace clusters in the Visayas through indigenous knowledge and sheer vernacular capabilities.
 The rice terraces of the Iraynun-Bukidnon are divided into three terraced fields, namely, Lublub rice terraces, Baking rice terraces, and San Agustin rice terraces.
 All of the rice terrace clusters have been researched on by the National Commission for Culture and the Arts and various scholars from the University of the Philippines.
 There have been campaigns to nominate the Iraynun-Bukidnon Rice Terraces, along with the central Panay mountain range, into the UNESCO World Heritage List.

 Etymology

-The municipality was named after Spanish governor-general Manuel Blanco Valderrama.
+The municipality was named after Spanish captain-general (governor) ad interim Manuel Blanco de Valderrama.

 Geography

 Valderrama is 53 km from the provincial capital, San Jose de Buenavista.